 Our closets are filled with fossil fuels.

 Plastic (aka synthetic) fibers are a literal thread tying the clothing industry to the oil and gas industry.
 Most plastic fibers begin as crude oil, which is distilled into chemicals like ethyne, and are then heated and transformed into everything from single-use plastic bottles to clothing fibers like polyethylene terephthalate (PET) or polyester.
-The UN estimates that 60% of clothing is made from these types of plastics.
-By 2030, it’s expected to reach 73%.
-That’s welcome news for Big Oil and gas.
+Polyester, in particular, is one of the most in-demand materials, accounting for roughly half of global fiber production.
+That’s about 61 million tons of polyester produced every year, according to a 2021 Textile Exchange report.
+For Big Oil and gas, this is welcome news.
 As transportation moves away from fossil fuels, experts say plastic will become a lucrative way for the industry to offset that reduced demand.

 But the problem goes beyond using petroleum as a source for raw material.
 Burning fossil fuels to create those synthetic materials is a major contributor to greenhouse gas emissions.
 Those emissions warm the planet, increase ocean acidification and release harmful—sometimes toxic—air pollutants.